Immortal Souls: Wintereich and The Requiem for the Art of Death

-The band started to write new material and played occasional concerts at the same time.
-In 2006, Immortal Souls announced on their website that they were working on a storybased concept album, which was to be called Wintereich.
-The band went to the studio in December 2006.
-The album was mastered in the first quarter of 2007.
-The new label Dark Balance based released Wintereich on June 1, 2007.
-Like the album Ice Upon The Night in 2004, Wintereich has been distributed by Facedown Records and was released in the U.S. on August 21, 2007.
+In 2006, Immortal Souls announced on their website that they were working on the concept album Wintereich.
+The album was mastered in early 2007, and released by label Dark Balance on June 1, 2007.
+Like Ice Upon The Night in 2004, Wintereich was distributed by Facedown Records and released in the U.S. on August 21, 2007.

-On May 22, it was announced that the band was working on an album titled The Requiem for the Art of Death.
+On May 22, it was announced that the band was working on the album The Requiem for the Art of Death.
 The album was released on October 7, 2011.

 Record Deal With Rottwelier Records

-On March 24, 2015, Immortal Souls released the album Wintermetal, via Rottweiler Records.
+On March 24, 2015, Immortal Souls released Wintermetal, via Rottweiler Records.
+In 2024, the band released Cold Sounds EP.